blagodarin/seir/README.md

 Seir is a toolkit (or a framework, or whatever) for building interactive applications.

+Seir aims to be:
+* **Easy to start using.**
+  Building Seir requires internet connection, [Git](https://git-scm.com/downloads/), recent [CMake](https://cmake.org/download/) and a supported C++ compiler, which is essentially the bare minimum for building modern C++ projects.
+  On top of that, you don't even need to build Seir manually in order to use it.
+  Some three lines of CMake script will get you Seir with all its dependencies.

 ### Disclaimer

 Seir was created as a vessel for its author's erratic software engineering work.